Are you finding hard to move your blog from a hobby to something a bit more professional but are finding it hard to get organised and stay motivated?

 The only thing for me about this planner is that there are some pages that are just fillers, like the Month Cover Pages.
 But you don't have to print them if you don't want them.

-Who is the 45 page blog planner for?
-Given the price, it is ideal for bloggers that are looking for a cheap planner to use together with one of their 'normal' planners.
-It has everything you are going to need to plan your blogging goals and activities at a fantastic price.
+Who is the 50 page Blog Planner for?
+Given the price ($7 dollars last time I checked (22-01-2021), it is ideal for bloggers that are looking for a cheap planner to use on its own or together with one of their other planners.
+It's a brilliant planner for beginner bloggers who are starting to take their blog seriously.

 Even though this is not a blogging planner but a social media planner, I am going to add this planner here because planning your social media posts is going to help you promote your website more effectively.
 And it comes with enough content to make your blog content planning easier.